skoolkid/skoolkit/sphinx/source/commands.rst

 * ``TraceLine`` - the format of each line in the trace log file for a simulated LOAD (default: ``${pc:04X} {i}``)
+* ``TraceOperand`` - the prefix, byte format, and word format for the numeric operands of instructions in the trace log file for a simulated LOAD, separated by commas (default: ``$,02X,04X``); the byte and word formats are standard Python format specifiers for numeric values, and default to empty strings if not supplied

 ``TraceLine`` is a standard Python format string that recognises the following replacement fields: